With the recent news about the Janssen/Johnson & Johnson vaccine, should I avoid getting that vaccine?

 The widely accepted medical recommendation is that the best vaccine to receive is the vaccine that is first available for you.

-Each of three vaccines currently available offer outstanding protection against COVID-19.
-Each has been scientifically proven to be safe for diverse populations.
+Each vaccine currently available offers outstanding protection against COVID-19.
+Each has been scientifically tested with constant monitoring for safety with diverse populations.

 Is one vaccine more effective than the other?